Dinshaw Maneckji Petit: Life and background

 Dinshaw Maneckji Petit was born in Bombay, Bombay Presidency, British India to Maneckji Nusserwanjee Petit and Humabai Petit.
 He had one brother, Nusserwanjee Maneckji Petit.

 In 1837, he married Sakarbai Panday, with whom he had 14 children, six sons and eight daughters.
-Among his children were, Ruttonbai Petit Panday, Jeejeebhoy Framji Petit, Bomanjee Dinshaw Petit, Heerabai Petit and Cowasji Dinshaw Petit.
-He was survived by, among others, his son Jeejeebhoy Framji Petit, the 2nd Baronet, and Bomanjee Dinshaw Petit, who inherited most of his business.
+Among his children were, Ruttonbai Petit Panday, Framji Dinshaw Petit, Bomanjee Dinshaw Petit, Heerabai Petit and Cowasji Dinshaw Petit.
+His grandson Jeejeebhoy Framji Petit succeeded him as the 2nd Baronet, under special remainder in 1901, and changed his name from Jeejeebhoy Framji Petit to Dinshaw Maneckjee Petit.

+His son Bomanjee Dinshaw Petit inherited most of his business.
 His granddaughter Mithuben Hormusji Petit was a female activist in the Indian independence movement.
-His grandson Fali, went on to become Sir Dinshaw Maneckji Petit, the 3rd Baronet, and was married to Sylla Tata, a member of the Tata family.
-Fali’s sister, Ratanbai Petit was the wife of the founder of Pakistan, Muhammad Ali Jinnah.
+His great-grandson, Framjee Dinshaw Petit, went on to become Sir Dinshaw Maneckji Petit, the 3rd Baronet, and was married to Sylla Tata, sister of J.R.D Tata, a prominent member of the Tata family.
+Framjee's sister, Ratanbai Petit was the wife of the founder of Pakistan, Muhammad Ali Jinnah.
+Their daughter, Dina Wadia, was married to Bombay Dyeing chairman Neville Wadia.

+His granddaughter Meherbai Bhabha was mother of the nuclear scientist Homi J. Bhabha.
 His other grandson was industrialist Jehangir Bomanji Petit.
-His great-granddaughter, Dina Wadia, was married to Bombay Dyeing chairman Neville Wadia, and his great-grandson was the nuclear scientist Homi J. Bhabha.

-His son Dinshaw Maneckjee Petit achieved notoriety for his tax evasion and his penchant to set up shell companies to reduce his tax liability.
+His grandson Dinshaw Maneckjee Petit, 2nd Baronet achieved notoriety for his tax evasion and his penchant to set up shell companies to reduce his tax liability.
 The case of Dinsaw Maneckjee Petit is one of the few occasions where the government has seen fit to lift the corporate veil, due to the egregious nature of the tax avoidance.